 2000 Dan Proctor Drive

-She enjoys sharing her diabetes expertise with her patients, encouraging and motivating them to take an active part in their health care.
+Ms. Ullrich enjoys sharing her diabetes expertise with her patients, encouraging and motivating them to take an active part in their health care.
 Diabetes cannot be cured; however, with diabetes education patients can do a better job of managing their diabetes, prevent complications and live a healthier lifestyle.

 Ms. Tatum was instrumental in assisting the Health System earn the prestigious American Diabetes Association (ADA) Education Recognition Certificate for a quality diabetes self-management education program.
 She is a member of the American Association of Diabetes Educators, the Jacksonville Association of Diabetes Educators, and served on the American Diabetes Association-Savannah Division Advisory Board 2007-2009.